'Why the fuck was I breached?', A website that automatically generates excuses when a company is hacked and personal information is leaked.

-In recent years, there have been many incidents of customer information leaking due to hacking, and each company makes excuses. ' Why the fuck was I breached? ' Is a website that generates a useless excuse for a company hacked case.
+In recent years, there have been many cases where customer information was leaked due to hacking, and each company makes excuses each time. ' Why the fuck was I breached? ' Is a website that generates useless excuses for the case where the company is hacked.

 Why the fuck was I breached?

 Click to see another excuse.
-This time, it was an excuse with an apology that 'a teenage genius hacker may have accessed customer data with a devastating technique.
-There was no recurrence of such an accident because we hired an external consultant.'
+This time, the apology and excuse was, 'A teenage genius hacker may have accessed customer data with a villainous technique.
+We hired an outside consultant so there is no recurrence of such an accident.'

-In addition, if there is a somewhat decent excuse that “a cyber terrorist did a DDoS attack that caused a small failure.
-There was no recurrence of such an accident because the firewall settings were changed a little.”
+Another case where you get a somewhat decent excuse that 'a cyber terrorist has launched a DDoS attack that caused a minor failure.
+I've changed my firewall settings a bit so there's no recurrence of such an accident.'
 If there is ...

-“The US National Security Agency (NSA) invaded our server by exploiting the vulnerability of Windows XP SP1.
-We reviewed the movie“ Cybernet ”eight times, so there was no recurrence of such an accident.”
-There were also excuses full of thrust.
+'The National Security Agency (NSA) has breached our server by exploiting a vulnerability in Windows XP SP1.
+We have reviewed the movie' Cybernet 'eight times, so there is no recurrence of such an accident.'
+There was also an excuse full of ramblings.

-Since there is a link to the homepage of the IT security consultant company “ Reflare ” at the bottom of the “Why the fuck was I breached?”
-Page, “use a security consult to make sloppy excuses.”
+At the bottom of the 'Why the fuck was I breached?'
+Page, there is a link to the homepage of the IT security consultant company ' Reflare '.
 I feel the message from Reflare.